Choi0619/Gyuhwan-Professional-Website/README.md

 # 🌐 Gyuhwan's Professional Website

 This repository contains the code for **Gyuhwan Choi's personal website**, showcasing my background, skills, and work experience.
+The website was developed as part of **ITMD-541** coursework.

 ## 📄 Overview
 The website includes: